Shadow Ghost

 - Power Button: Now functions as a true power button with "Single Press" support for clean shutdown (while "Long Press" remains a hard shutdown)

-and without requiring extra hardware or opening it !
+and without requiring extra hardware or opening it ! (apart from an USB key and a powered USB switch if it draws too much current)

 What can I do with it?